kobekimmes/kobekimmes/README.md

 - 👋 Hi, I’m @kobekimmes
 - 👀 I’m interested in low level languages, systems and graphics
-- 📫 How to reach me: I prefer email, if you have any inquires or just want to reach out, please contact me at kimme143@umn.edu
+- 📫 How to reach me: I prefer email, if you have any inquires or just want to reach out, please contact me at kimme143@umn.edu OR helloitskobe@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have been a pescatarian for nearly 8 years!